arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-17-fourth-dimension.markdown

 # Some pointers to think about
 -------------------------------------------------------------------
 1] What happens if the 4D creature intersects our 3D world at more than one place.
-2] Can this lead to teleportation?
-Just like Nightcrawler in X-men.
+2] Can we now explain the powers of Nightcrawler in X-men 3] Can 4D person see what you had in your breakfast?
+Who wants that!!
+4] Can we say that 4D person cannot be killed by a bullet?
+5] Can we create a lightning fast transport along 4th dimension?

+The examples I explained above were very basic, if you really want to dive deep into this then just dive deep into your imaginations and jot your ideas.

-Please drop your views in comment box below, I would like to hear from you guys.
-Also put answers to above points in comment section below.
+What did you think about this?
+I would love to hear from you guys.